-It is an auxiliary project sponsored by The Difference Engine.
+It is a special project of The Difference Engine.

 This project seeks to answer these questions.

 Culture of politicos

 Campaigns, pollsters, and journalists create, predict & measure, and chronicle elections, the theater for the one of the most important instances of participation in civic life - voting.
 How do the incentives, constraints, relationships, and language of these groups influence the way ordinary people perceive democracy and their place within it?
 How do they inflect our understanding of political parties, political choices, and the value of our vote?